If you’ve been paying attention, you might have noticed that sometimes, people use Twitter for not-so-nice reasons.

-Twitter has noticed, too, which is why in February 2018, they announced a few policy changes meant to prevent the types of behaviors that hurt the overall user experience.
+Back in February 2018, Twitter announced a few major policy changes to prevent the types of behaviors that hurt the overall user experience.

-Part of that means cracking down on bots, so users don’t have to contend with so many fraudulent accounts in their timelines and mentions.
+Part of the Twitter terms of service means cracking down on bots, so users don’t have to contend with so many fraudulent accounts in their timelines and mentions.

-Another part has meant placing some new limitations on what users can do using schedulers and automation tools – so if you’ve ever scheduled a Tweet, this is something you want to know about!
+Twitter post rules mean there are limitations on what users can do using schedulers and automation tools – so if you’ve ever scheduled a tweet, this is something you want to know about!

-Here at MeetEdgar, we want to encourage a user experience that’s in line with Twitter’s Terms of Service, so in the coming weeks, we’ll be introducing a few adjustments that prevent the sorts of actions that could get you in trouble on Twitter.
+Here at MeetEdgar, we want to encourage a user experience that’s in line with the Twitter TOS.
+This article will outline the sorts of actions that could get you in trouble on Twitter.

 (Because even if Twitter’s TOS changes weren’t made to stop you from doing what you’re doing, sticking to the rules is usually a pretty good idea anyway.)